Foreign Investment Restrictions In An Uncertain Real Estate Market

 Conclusion

 Current market trends already show signs of a cooling housing market with declining prices and reduced sales activity across the country.
 In the context of pre-construction and condominium developments, Canada and more specifically Ontario, may be heading towards a period of oversupply.
-With a limited buyer pool due to these restrictions, there is growing concern that the market may experience stagnation in 2025 and 2026.
+With a more limited buyer pool due to these layered restrictions, there is growing concern that the market may experience stagnation in 2025 and 2026.

 The Six Law Group